 But the second six months were some of the absolute best of my life.
 I’m ending the year on a high and feel stronger and happier than ever.

 I visited sixteen countries in 2016, seven of them new.
-I hiked in New Zealand, swam in lagoons in the Cook Islands, sunbathed on one of the best beaches in the world in Bora Bora, ate my way around Mexico and the U.S., found the most incredible home in Lisbon, charted a yacht in Greece, cruised along the canals in Venice, celebrated five years with the most loving and caring boyfriend in the world, made my health my priority, learned to meditate, taught myself to cook, made dozens of friends, and so much more.
+I hiked in New Zealand, swam in lagoons in the Cook Islands, sunbathed on one of the best beaches in the world in Bora Bora, ate my way around Mexico and the U.S., fell instantly in love with Lisbon, chartered a yacht in Greece, cruised the canals in Venice, celebrated five years with the most caring boyfriend in the world, made my health my priority, learned to meditate, taught myself to cook, made dozens of friends, and so much more.

 So as the clock struck twelve yesterday?
 I turned to Dave and announced that this is going to be my year.

 I’m entering 2017 filled with optimism, determination, and wanderlust, and can’t wait to see where this year takes me.